• Blog

 • In a large bowl, thoroughly mix all ingredients and spread the mixture evenly onto a large cookie sheet.
 Press down to make it is as dense as possible.

-• Use a cookie cutter or knife to score into clever dog treat shapes.
+• Use a cookie cutter or knife to score into dog treat shapes.

 • Bake for 30 minutes at 350°F. They won't spread out much like normal cookies and should retain the shape you started with.